Gill Prangnell, Former judge of the Ely Standard Business Awards

-Jo Evans is on the Ely Chamber of Commerce committee and Cambridgeshire Chamber of Commerce Board of Directors and also runs her own company, Emerald Frog Marketing.
-When not working with local businesses, Jo is a keen community volunteer and wildlife enthusiast.
-Jo has worked as a Wildlife Trust Watch Leader running Ely Wildlife Watch, a monthly group giving children opportunities to discover local wildlife and take part in practical activities including environmental artwork, waste recycling, insect surveys, pond dipping and wildflower fun days.
+Jo has lived in the Ely area for nearly 40 years and is an active member of the Ely Chamber of Commerce and also a Board Director for Cambridgeshire Chambers of Commerce.
+When not working in the family business, data network installation company, Millrose, Jo is a keen community volunteer and wildlife enthusiast.
+She volunteered for 14 years as a Wildlife Trust Watch Leader running Ely Wildlife Watch, a monthly group giving children opportunities to discover local wildlife and take part in practical activities including environmentally inspired artwork, waste recycling, insect surveys and pond dipping.

 Lis Every, Councillor and Ex-Mayor

 I am absolutely delighted to be one of the judges in this new celebration of local heroes.
 We have been delighted with the number of entries but it has been a really difficult task to narrow these down to the finalists and then the winner.

 Ely is such a fantastic place to live, work and shop so it has been particularly rewarding to work together with the other judges on what will be an annual event which recognises the talents, care and commitment of local people.